FractLabs/fract-text-editor/README.md

 ## Todo List

-- Make it work
+- Make it work ✅
-- Create an UI
+- Create an UI ✅
 - Make it do everything a basic text editor does
-- Make something inovative
+- Make it better